dremio/iceberg-auth-manager/docs/configuration.md

 ### `rest.auth.oauth2.auth-code.timeout`

 Defines how long the agent should wait for the authorization code flow to complete.
+In other words, how long the agent should wait for the user to log in and authorize the application.
 This is only used if the grant type to use is `authorization_code`.
 Optional, defaults to `PT5M`.

 ### `rest.auth.oauth2.auth-code.pkce.enabled`